poseidon-framework/poseidon-framework.github.io/web_api.md

 The endpoints can be accessed directly, or with additional arguments.
 These have to be listed after `?`, and must be separated by `&`.
 See the documentation of individual arguments below the general description of the endpoints.

+!> At the moment, the API only serves data from the [Poseidon Community Archive](archive_overview).
+We're working on a feature to also query the other archives.

 ## Endpoints

 ### `/packages`, `/groups`, and `/individuals`